shaheenmbasheer/MicrosoftiOSChallenge/README.md

 # MicrosoftiOSChallenge
 <a href="https://imgflip.com/gif/1u1njy"><img src="https://i.imgflip.com/1u1njy.gif" title="made at imgflip.com"/></a>

-is test project was created to demonstrate outlook calender creation from scratch without any third party libraries.
+This test project was created to demonstrate outlook calender creation from scratch without any third party libraries.
 The same was completed with in 3-4 days.

 # Experience highlights